 11.3 - The Super Bowl will be played on a neutral field.

-11.4 – Stats will not be reset to zero from the regular season with additional usage added.
-First round 10%, Second Round 10%, Third round 5% and Super Bowl 5%.
+11.4 – Stats will not be reset to zero from the regular season with additional usage added automatically by the game engine.

 12.0 - STADIUMS